LinuxBeaver/GEGL-GIMP-PLUGIN_RGB_GLITCH/README.md

-# RGB GLitch - Make a RGB Glitch effect with this GIMP Plugin
+# RGB Glitch - Make a RGB Glitch effect with this GIMP Plugin

 Make an RGB Glitch effect on your image with this GIMP plugin by moving the red, green, and blue channel vertically and or horizontally independently.